cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

            INFO     Trimming reads
 ...
 ```
-We opened the `Nam_TB.txt` file and copy/pasted the data into _Excel_ (only the first four columns shown for brevity):
+For this part, we opened the `Nam_TB.txt` file in the `preprocessed/tb-profiler` directory and copy/pasted the data into _Excel_ (only the first four columns shown for brevity):

 ```
 sample	main_lineage	sub_lineage	DR_type